sergueik/springboot_study/basic-purejs-xml-parser/README.md

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 ```
-easiest appears to to get rid of  both early during the parse which currrently is leading to the exception (in Javascript version)
+which currrently is leading to the exception (in Javascript version)
 ```text
 tag: "?xml?"
 Error "RangeError: Maximum call stack size exceeded": Failed to parse the XML.
 ```
+easiest appears to to get rid early during the parse
 ### See Also
    * another pure js XML DOM parser [repository](https://github.com/iazrael/xmlparser)
    * another fast and simple streaming XML Parser for parsing xml to json objects [repository](https://github.com/Ahmadreza-s/xmlparser)